ETCE-LAB/mushr-digitaltwin-api/README.md

-   5. Deploy the Django project using your favourite [web server](https://docs.djangoproject.com/en/4.1/howto/deployment/checklist/) (both `uvicorn` and `gunicorn` webservers have been tested and are already added as dependencies in the Pipfile)
+   5. Deploy the Django project using your favourite [web server](https://docs.djangoproject.com/en/4.1/howto/deployment/checklist/) (both `uvicorn` and `gunicorn` webservers have been tested and are already added as dependencies in the

+#### Create and use Oauth2.0 API Keys
+Please refer to the [official documentation of the django-oauth-toolkit](https://django-oauth-toolkit.readthedocs.io/en/latest/rest-framework/getting_started.html#step-3-register-an-application).